-- The default IP address of the camera is 192.168.1.64. - For the camera enables the DHCP by default, the IP address is allocated automatically.
-And you need to activate the camera via SADP software.
-Please refer to
+- The default IP address of the camera is 192.168.1.64. - The computer and the camera should belong to the same subnet.

+For the camera enables the DHCP by default, you need to use the SADP software to search the IP address.